 When you attend an Ibec event, we will need your name, email address, payment information and, in some cases, your dietary preferences.
 This information is necessary and used by us in organising and administering the event.
 We delete event attendance data within a maximum of 14 months (and maybe less depending on the event). if the event is an annual event we will hold your contact details to let you know when it is next being held.
 We normally handle Ibec events ourselves but individual Ibec trade associations occasionally use event managers who are GDPR compliant.
 Where this happens, we ask those external event managers to display their privacy statement to those with whom they interact with on Ibec's behalf.
 If you are a speaker at an Ibec event, we will publicly promote your involvement via Twitter, LinkedIn, media interviews, emails and webinars.
 This data may continue to be processed by those platform providers after the event has ended.

 Ibec provides management training programmes to members.
-We also provide and manage training programs and initiatives which are funded in part by or provided to the State which are open also to non Ibec members.
-Ibec training programs may involve other third-party contractors to Ibec or maybe provided in association with other programme operators.
+We also provide and manage training programmes and initiatives which are funded in part by or provided to the State which are open also to non Ibec members.
+Ibec training programmes may involve other third-party contractors to Ibec or maybe provided in association with other programme operators.
 Where this happens Ibec will have an agreement in place with the other third party which will honour and protect the data privacy rights of training participants.
 These rights are set down later in this privacy statement.

 3. Disclosure of information to third parties